 If you want to take a voyage back in time and see how the unique nature of Switzerland and the Alps were created and how they were developing throughout the history, go to the Glarus Visitor Center of the UNESCO World Heritage Site Tectonic Arena Sardona.

-Go on a Geological City Walk in Glarus!
+Take a Geological City Walk in the town of Glarus!

-Discover fossils from the dinosaur age in the town hall fountain, stone slabs filled with oysters by a house facade.
+Explore the dinosaur fossils from the prehistoric times in the town hall fountain, marvel at the stone slabs filled with oysters near a house facade.
 You can even feel the tooth of a shark – shark teeth can be counted serenely in a window frame hewn from shell limestone.
 So, whether you’re into geology or not, go and see sixteen the most geologically significant building stones in Glarus.

 Undertake a real challenge of summiting Tödi!